Michael-Meade/MinerFind/Projects/TurtleWalletRPC-Added-more-features.md

 ```

 The code above could be used to add or remove credits.
 A system that will keep credits of who paid and how many credits they have left.

+The `User` class main purpose is to keep track of users credits when they buy credits.
+This could also be done with sqlite.
+It should be done in sqlite but was done with text file because I wnated to keep it simple.

+When the class is instantized, the code will check to see if a directory exists called `users`.
+It will also create a new directory with the users name if it does not exists.
+The class will store all the information in the `info.json` file.
+The `add_credits` method should be ran after the payment id is detected with the users fingerprint.
+By default 6 credits are added.